masverse/masverse-portal-docs/docs/portal/create-smart-contract.md

 - **Owner Wallet Address**: The wallet address which own this smart contract
 - **Token Name**: Name your own token
 - **Token Symbol**: Symbolize your own token
 - **Max Cap**: The total amount of the token that only can mint by this contract.
-Please note that, you may put **0** for unlimited initial supply
+To get unlimited initial supply, you may put **0** into the form.
 - **Decimals**:
 - **Initial Supply**: